99Taxis/recruiting-challenge/README.md

 Your solution should ideally satisfy the following complexity constraints:
 **S = O(1)** and **T = O(n)**.
 Therefore, the memory usage of your
-solution should not depend on the input size and the time it requirements to run should be directly proportional to the input size.
+solution should not depend on the input size and the time it requires to run should be directly proportional to the input size.

 The complexity constraints require a greedy approach which is not